Statics

 Assumptions for Truss Analysis

-1. All members are connected by frictionless pins
+1. All members connect by frictionless pins.

-2. Loads applied only at joints
+2. Loads apply only at joints.

-3. Members are two-force members (force along the member only)
+3. Members are two-force members (force along the member only).

-4. Weight of members is negligible
+4. The weight of members is negligible.

 Member Forces

-• Tension (T): Member is being pulled (←→)
+• Tension (T): member is being pulled apart.

-• Compression (C): Member is being pushed (→←)
+• Compression (C): member is being pushed together.

 Method of Joints